According to the Mayo Clinic, “Traumatic brain injury occurs when

 If you are ever in an accident and you receive a blow to the head or your

 body, please seek emergency medical care at once.
 It’s important

 that a qualified medical professional check to see if you are exhibiting

 To file a claim for compensation,

-contact our firm to meet with a New Jersey personal injury attorney.
+contact our firm to meet with a New Jersey brain injury attorney.
 Also, check out our